Help - Saved Table Setups

 There are three ways a setup comes back:

 • Automatically on launch: if a project has a default setup, Launch Playtest Room opens straight into it.
-If you have several setups, you're prompted to pick one.
+With no default it opens a blank table, whether or not you have setups saved.
+There's no picker at launch, so to start from a non-default setup, launch it from the project page instead.

-• Mid-session: click the load icon in the host toolbar to switch to a different setup without leaving the room.
+• Mid-session: open Save & Sync in the bottom toolbar and click Load to switch to a different setup without leaving the room.

 Pressing 0 at any time returns the camera to the setup's saved framing.